 Chances are your partner knows you better than anyone, so they’ll be able to tell a mile off when you’re not really in the room with them.

-All areas of your life will improve when you’re not stressed, not just your physical connection with your partner.
-You ought to try to make it a priority.
+All areas of your life will improve when you’re not stressed, not just your connection with your partner.
+You ought to make it a priority.

 Let off steam through exercise and find an activity that helps you calm your hectic mind, whether that’s yoga, journaling, meditation, or just reading a good book.